aopatric/dual_process_llms/README.md

 ## Args:
 note: everything in caps can be accessed via utils.py

+eventually, the goal is for you to run run_experiments.py and pass in the args you want to do multiple experiments at once, but for now just run main.py with the args you want.

 --dataset (str="gsm8k") : dataset name. one of DATASETS

 --model (str="gpt3") : model to use automatically set up for using the OpenAI API. one of MODELS